What you need to know:

 Exploring the Main Content Area

 The Main Content Area takes up the most space in the Gutenberg interface.
-This is where you’ll insert and work with the blocks that will hold your content.
+This is where you’ll insert, move, edit, and delete the blocks that hold your content.

 Speaking of blocks, the Main Content Area features a hidden button that will bring up the Block Library.
 To access this button, hover in the space between two existing blocks until you see a separator line with a “+” button.
 Clicking on that “+” button will reveal the Block Library.
 Once you choose a block from the Library, it will be inserted where the separator line is located.

-This separator line also appears at the start and the end of your document.
+This separator line also appears at the end of your document.

 Exploring the Status Bar